 What Woolf Didn’t Say!

 It is the internet that is mainly to blame for the proliferation of misquotations.
-Some are simple mistakes (‘You cannot find peace by avoiding life’), others are misattributions (‘What matters is precisely this, the unspoken at the edge of the spoken’), but some seem to have been made up or adapted from Woolf’s words (‘For most of history, Anonymous was a woman’), perhaps by people who think they can write better and want a Woolfian soundbite.
+Some are simple mistakes (‘You cannot find peace by avoiding life’), others are misattributions (‘What matters is precisely this, the unspoken at the edge of the spoken’), and some seem to have been adapted from Woolf’s words (‘For most of history, Anonymous was a woman’), perhaps by people who think they can write better and want a Woolfian soundbite to exactly suit their purpose.
+And of course some are completely made up and proliferate on social media.
+Sometimes they’re fairly convincing: it’s almost as though there’s a AI bot somewhere that’s been tasked with creating Woolf quotations . . .

 Have you come across something that is attributed to Woolf, but you know better, or you’re not sure?
 Let us know if more Woolfian ‘quotations’ need to be scotched: firstname.lastname@example.org